|

 legacy scheduling system; a web application to serve appointment

-Google Health.
-Technologies: Android, Glassfish,
+to Google Health.

-VirtualBox, GE Centricity, Eclipse, Subversion; Legacy: WebLogic
+Android, Glassfish, VirtualBox, GE Centricity, Eclipse, SVN;

-5.x, Oracle 8i, NT4 , Java 1.1 YouMail, Inc., Aliso
+Legacy: WebLogic 5.x, Oracle 8i, NT4 , Java 1.1

 2007 –